 Frollo's death.
 Turns out standing on a very narrow perch while swinging a sword around does not do wonders for one's physical health, especially when you have already chipped that perch with a sword.

-Lilo & Stitch: Dr. Jumba partially destroys Lilo and Nani's house while hunting Stitch during a scene that is 100% comedy.
+Dr. Jumba partially destroys Lilo and Nani's house while hunting Stitch during a scene that is 100% comedy.
 The ramifications, however, are the farthest thing from funny: seeing her house burning, the social services agent Bubbles decides Nani is an unfit guardian and takes Lilo away, to be placed in a foster home.
+It gets subverted in the end, as the Grand Councilwoman declares that Lilo's family cannot be separated, which Bubbles had to comply to, though that puts his job and reputation as a social worker at stake.

 Before that, we also see Nani losing her job as having serious consequences.
 Bubbles was willing to overlook the antics that went on with his previous visit, but if Nani wants to keep custody of Lilo, she can not be without a source of income.

-The Princess and the Frog has the trumpet playing alligator, Louis, when he remembers jumping on a ship trying to join the Jazz band playing on its deck: All humans panicked and open fire.
+The Princess and the Frog has a rare Played for Laughs example; when the trumpet-playing alligator Louis remembers jumping on a ship trying to join the Jazz band playing on its deck: All humans panicked and opened fire.
+It didn't go well.

-At the beginning of the movie, Tiana works hard and scrapes together every cent she has until she has enough for the building for her restaurant...only to learn someone else outbid her.
-And the men who she intended to buy it from are insultingly dismissive of her when they give her the news, because she's black and a woman in a time period when neither were thought suited for moving up in the world.
+At the beginning of the movie, Tiana works hard and scrapes together every penny she has until she has enough for the building for her restaurant...only to learn someone else outbid her.
+And the men who she intended to buy it from are insultingly dismissive of her when they give her the news, because she's an African American woman in a time period when neither were thought suited for moving up in the world.
+Some fans theorize that they were straight up lying to her, because they never expected to actually get the money.

 In the ice palace, Anna tries to win Elsa's support just like a Princess Classic would, by singing an inspiring song about The Power of Friendship and how they can fix everything together.
 All it achieves is making Elsa even more confused and frightened, resulting in her accidentally wounding Anna.
 Elsa actually lampshades this.